Major Nebraska Rivers and Their Drainages

 By Gary Stone, Nebraska Extension water & integrated cropping systems educator email@example.com

-This will be a six-part series on the major rivers and their respective drainages found in Nebraska with their geography and history about Nebraska’s rivers.
+This is a six-part series on the major rivers and their respective drainages found in Nebraska with their geography and history of Nebraska’s rivers.

-Nebraska is blessed with abundant water, with many streams, rivers, and groundwater.
+Nebraska is blessed with an abundance of water, with a multitude of streams, rivers, and groundwater.
 At times these rivers flood, creating unbelievable devastation.
 This finite resource of abundant, clean water serves to irrigate over nine million acres of crops across the state, provides for our daily needs, riparian habitat for wildlife and fauna, a multitude of recreational opportunities, and aesthetics for the soul.
 Safe and respectful use of this essential resource is incumbent on all of us.

-Primary crops grown in this area include corn, soybeans, alfalfa, forages, and small grains.
+Primary crops grown in this drainage area are corn, edible dry beans, sugar beets, alfalfa, winter wheat, soybeans, sunflowers, millet, forages, potatoes, and small grains.

-To view these river drainages and others across the United States, the United States Geological Survey (USGS) has a great website called Streamer (https://txpub.usgs.gov/DSS/streamer/web/) At the website, click “Go to Map.”
+To view these river drainages, and others across the United States, the United States Geological Survey (USGS) has a great website called Streamer (https://txpub.usgs.gov/DSS/streamer/web/) At the website, click “Go to Map”.
 From the new page, zoom in on the state.
 In the upper right corner of the page, click “Trace Upstream.”
-Zoom in and find the point you want to trace the river / stream upstream.
-To see the Loup River Drainage, click on the river at the confluence with the Platte River near Columbus, NE.
-If you know the river / stream headwaters / source, you can also use the “Trace Downstream” feature.
+Zoom in and find the point you want to trace the river/stream upstream.
+To see the North or South Platte River drainages, click on the respective river above their confluence east of North Platte, Neb.
+To see the entire Platte River drainage, click on the river above the confluence with the Missouri River near Plattsmouth, Neb.
+If you know the river/stream headwaters/source, you can also use the “Trace Downstream” feature.